vianvask/halos/README.md

 # HMF
- C++ code that computes the halo mass function
+ C++ code that computes the halo mass function etc.